Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about variation (GCSE and Key Stage 3)

 Environmental and inherited variation

 Key stage 3 activity investigating inherited and environmental variation.
 Students collect leaves form a single plant and then consider differences and similarities in their structure.
 We then get students to compare leaf structure between two different species and finally introduce the concepts of environmental and inherited variation in the context of leaf structure.
+We take leaves from the same plant to make the point that they have the same DNA.
 You could easily adapt this activity to look at continuous and discontinuous traits.
-Remember, that in most cases, discontinuous traits are caused by single genes whereas continuos traits are caused by many genes interacting with the environment e.g. weight.
+Remember, that in most cases, discontinuous traits are caused by single genes whereas continuous traits are caused by many genes interacting with the environment e.g. weight.
 That’s probably why we won’t find the ‘gay gene’ or the gene for ‘intelligence’.
 (PDF)